Alcohol (chemistry): Ziegler and oxo processes

 Such processes give fatty alcohols, which are useful for detergents.

 Hydration reactions

 Some low molecular weight alcohols of industrial importance are produced by the addition of water to alkenes.
 Ethanol, isopropanol, 2-butanol, and tert-butanol are produced by this general method.
 Two implementations are employed, the direct and indirect methods.
 The direct method avoids the formation of stable intermediates, typically using acid catalysts.
 In the indirect method, the alkene is converted to the sulfate ester, which is subsequently hydrolyzed.
-The direct hydration using ethylene (ethylene hydration) or other alkenes from cracking of fractions of distilled crude oil.
+The direct hydration uses ethylene (ethylene hydration) or other alkenes from cracking of fractions of distilled crude oil.

 Hydration is also used industrially to produce the diol ethylene glycol from ethylene oxide.

 Fermentation

 Ethanol is obtained by fermentation of glucose (which is often obtained from starch) in the presence of yeast.
 Carbon dioxide is cogenerated.
 Like ethanol, butanol can be produced by fermentation processes.
 Saccharomyces yeast are known to produce these higher alcohols at temperatures above 75 °F. The bacterium Clostridium acetobutylicum can feed on cellulose (also an alcohol) to produce butanol on an industrial scale.